bartificer/programming-by-stealth/docs/pbs29.md

-# PBS 29 of x – JS Prototype Revision | Glyph Icons
+# PBS 29 of X – JS Prototype Revision | Glyph Icons

 In this instalment we’ll continue with our twin track approach of revising JavaScript prototypes and learning about HTML forms.